Help us improve your experience.

 Recovery Installation

-Backing Up the Current System’s Files
+Back Up the Current System’s Files

 Note:

-Determining Software Installation Package
+Determine Which Software Installation Package to Install

-You can either download software to the /var/tmp directory of your device, or install it directly from the downloads page.
+We deliver all software releases in signed packages that contain digital signatures to ensure that you download the official Juniper Networks software.
+You can either download software to the /var/tmp directory of your device, or install it directly from the Downloads page at https://support.juniper.net/support/downloads/.

 For more information about signed software packages, see the Junos OS Installation Package Names.